Top 10 Tips for Controlling Eczema

 Type “eczema” into a search engine on the Internet, and you’re bound to be inundated with links to hundreds of products that claim to be “eczema cures.”
 You’ll be told again and again that nothing worked, except a particular miracle dry skin cream, or a special all-natural lotion, or a secret eczema-curing recipe, or the removal of a single food from a diet.
 The truth is, no one really knows for sure what causes eczema or how to cure it, and there is evidence that there may be a strong hereditary element to the skin condition.
 While various creams and lotions often work temporarily, again and again, for all too many, the eczema returns.
 Some eczema sufferers eventually outgrow their condition, but many will have to manage it for the rest of their lives.
 This is why it is more realistic to speak of controlling eczema than of curing it.

 Atopic eczema is commonly described as “the itch that rashes.”
 It involves long-term inflammation of the skin.
 Eczema sufferers have chronically dry skin, and the itchiness of that dry skin urges the sufferer to scratch.
 Rashes soon follow.
 Fingers, hands, wrists, feet, ankles and the folds of skin at the elbows and knees are all common places to find eczema.
 In young children especially, it is often found on the cheeks, forehead and fronts of legs.
 Eczema appears at first as small red bumps.
 Because it so tempting to scratch the rashes, the skin of eczema sufferers can easily become infected.
 Rashes can become scaly, blistering or weeping as a result.

-Even if you are unable to cure your eczema permanently, you can at least control it.
+Even if you are unable to cure your eczema permanently, you can at least control it by keeping your environment clean with cleaning services.
 You can manage to keep the discomfort to a minimum and to minimize the number of infections.
 Here are the top 10 tips for controlling eczema:

 1. Avoid known triggers.